AlexsLemonade/scpca-docs/docs/download_files.md

 For more information on the contents of these files, see the sections on [gene expression data](#gene-expression-data), the [QC report](#qc-report), and the [cell type report](#cell-type-report).

-Every download also includes a single `single_cell_metadata.tsv` file containing metadata for all libraries included in the download.
+Every download also includes sample and processing metadata for all libraries included in the download.
-For a full description of the metadata file, refer to the [metadata section below](#metadata).
+For a full description of the metadata files, refer to the [metadata section below](#metadata).

 Metadata-only downloads are also available, either by downloading the metadata for all samples in a single project using the `Download Sample Metadata` button or by downloading the [metadata for all samples on the Portal](#metadata-only-downloads).